syncfusion-content/blazor-docs/blazor/installation/web-installer/how-to-install.md

    ![Web Installer Installation Summary](images/webinstaller-12.png)

 12. After installation, there will be two Syncfusion&reg; control panel entries, as shown below.
-The Essential Studio entry will manage all Syncfusion&reg; products installed in the same version, while the Product entry will only uninstall the specific product setup.
+The Essential Studio&reg; entry will manage all Syncfusion&reg; products installed in the same version, while the Product entry will only uninstall the specific product setup.

    ![Control Panel Installation entries](images/webinstaller-13.png)